 These lists can contain words with as many as six or seven different ways to spell the same sound.
 For example, the following list features the long I sound and includes words such as item, timed, pie, cry, light, and kindness.

 The words on these lists have no context and are completely unrelated to each other.
 A list may contain the words found, wash, slow, hot, because, far, live, and draw, which are related to each other only because they are in frequency order on the Dolch list.

-Besides the problem of the underlying organization of the lists, the related phonograms and spelling rules generally aren’t explicitly or systematically taught, leaving students to figure out the code on their own.
+Besides the problem of the underlying organization of these sight word lists, the related phonograms and spelling rules generally aren’t explicitly or systematically taught, leaving students to figure out the code on their own.
 Rote memorization of the words on the list is difficult (and boring).
 And the words are easily forgotten because there is nothing for the learner’s mind to “attach” the words to.
 The video below sheds a little light on the shortcomings of the Dolch list approach.

 Here’s the good news!
 There is a fourth type of list that does make sense.

 This is the type of list we use in the All About Spelling program.

 Our list is different.
 We don’t just hand the student a list on Monday and expect him to have it memorized for a test on Friday.
 In fact, we don’t even have tests!
 Instead, we teach students why words are spelled the way they are, and demonstrate how all the words on the list are related to each other.